Self-Service BI Governance in Power BI

 • Member: Data stewards and report developers who need to publish and modify content.

-• Contributor: Users who need to create content but should not manage workspace settings or membership.
+• Contributor: Users who need to create content but should not manage workspace settings.

 • Viewer: End users who consume reports and dashboards.
 This is the role for 80%+ of your user base.